Here are the answers to some frequent questions relating to SEPA.

 What countries are taking part in SEPA?

-The 28 EU member states, the three EEA countries of Iceland, Norway and Liechtenstein, and Switzerland and Monaco.
+The 28 EU member states, the three EEA countries of Iceland, Norway and Liechtenstein, and Switzerland, Monaco and San Marino.

 Important: SEPA can only be used for payments in Euro.